Like the canal that followed SIXTY years

 The concept of a Pacific railroad was slow to catch on because at

-North American railroad technology was rudimentary and frail ... and a railroad's cost to
+this point, North American railroad technology was rudimentary and frail ... and a railroad's cost to

 benefit relationship was not clear - particularly to those who believed